wh00hw/libzcash-orchard-c/SECURITY.md

 ## Stack budget

 All cryptographic functions stay within a **512-byte per-function** stack limit, verified by GCC `-fstack-usage`.
-Large intermediates (BLAKE2b state, bignum temporaries, curve points) use `static` storage in BSS and are explicitly zeroed after use.
+Large intermediates (BLAKE2b state, bignum temporaries, curve points, the 564 B note plaintext + 580 B AEAD ciphertext scratch used by `orchard_compute_enc_ciphertext`) use `static` storage in BSS and are explicitly zeroed after use.

+The signer state machine is single-threaded per call on every supported MCU, so the `static` pattern does not introduce re-entrancy risks; cross-call leakage is prevented by per-function `memzero()` at every exit path.

 Build and verify:
 ```bash